 The coaching style, as is the affiliative, is focused on people: its primary goal is long-term employee professional development.
 It’s strongly remarked by the need to develop others, empathy and self-awareness.

-He/she helps and encourages employees towards developing their strengths and overcoming their weaknesses in order to improve performance.
+He/she helps and encourages employees towards developing their strengths and overcoming their weaknesses in order to improve work performance.
 He/she motivates by providing equal professional development opportunities for everyone.

 - Pros: Its overall impact in organisational climate is positive.
 It tends to be most effective in environments where skill development is needed, as well as those in which employees are motivated towards development.